Flexible realizations existence: NP-completeness on sparse graphs and algorithms: NP-completeness on sparse graphs

 Now we use the fact that both $u$ and $v$ must be incident to edges of both colors.
 The gadget in \Cref{fig:proof_enforce_true_false} with cycle $A_i$ cannot contain $e$ since exactly one of the two yellow vertices is incident only to blue edges as either $x_i$ or $\bar{x}_i$ are colored blue.
-The edge $e$ is not in the gadget with cycle $B_i$ either, since there is a pair of opposite vertices of the cycle $B_i$ such that one vertex is incident only to blue edges and the other one only to red ones as $x_i$ is blue and $\bar{x}_i$ is red, or the other way around.
+The edge $e$ is not in~the gadget with cycle $B_i$ either, since there is a pair of opposite vertices of the cycle $B_i$ such that one vertex is incident only to blue edges and the other one only to red ones as $x_i$ is blue and $\bar{x}_i$ is red, or the other way around.

-For the third gadget in \Cref{fig:proof_clause}, suppose first that $e$ is the edge in cycle $C_i$ labelled $t$.
-Since it is blue, the edges labelled $\hat{x}_{i,1}$ and $\hat{x}_{i,3}$ are red.
-The edges labelled $\hat{x}_{i,2}$ are blue since the $i$-th clause evaluates to \true{}.
-Hence, nor $C_i$ nor any other cycle inside the gadget is an almost red cycle.
-Since every cycle containing $e$ that does not lie entirely in the gadget has to pass through some of the 3-prism subgraphs in the gadget, it contains another blue edge labelled by $t$.
-Analogous argument applies also for $e$ being any other edge in the gadget labelled by $t$.
-It remains to consider when $e$ is one of the edges in a 3-cycle of the 3-prism subgraphs.
+For the third gadget in \Cref{fig:proof_clause}, suppose first that $e$ is the edge in cycle $C_i$ labeled $t$.
+Since it is blue, the edges labeled $\hat{x}_{i,1}$ and $\hat{x}_{i,3}$ are red.
+The edges labeled $\hat{x}_{i,2}$ are blue since the $i$-th clause evaluates to \true{}.
+Hence, neither $C_i$ nor any other cycle inside the gadget is an almost red cycle.
+Since every cycle containing $e$ that does not lie entirely in the gadget has to pass through some of the 3-prism subgraphs in the gadget, it contains another blue edge labeled by $t$.
+An analogous argument applies also for $e$ being any other edge in the gadget labeled by $t$.
+It remains to consider the case when $e$ is one of the edges in~a~3-cycle of the 3-prism subgraphs.
 But in this case $C$ cannot be an almost cycle either since both triangles in each 3-prism are colored the same. \end{proof}